Back to blog

 PublishedFebruary 14, 20267 min read

-When a model output feels weak or unstable, I do not start by rewriting prompts.
-I first inspect the context payload.
-In my experience, output quality is mostly determined by what you send, how you structure it, and how clearly you mark trust levels.
+When a model output feels weak or unpredictable, my first instinct isn't to rewrite the prompt.
+It's to look at what the model is actually seeing.
+In my experience, output quality is mostly decided before the model even starts generating.
+It comes down to what you send, how you organize it, and how clearly you signal what should be trusted.

 1. instructions